IBM/ngo-collaboration-using-blockchain/README.md

 ```
 Login to `IBM Cloud`.
 On the `Dashboard`, verify that an app `ngo-collaboration-java-app` is running fine.

 Make a note of this Fabric Java SDK client application's url.
 On IBM Cloud dashboard, click on the application.
 When application page opens, click on `Visit App URL`.
 Now make a note of the url, as shown on the browser, even if the page shows some error.
-If the url ends with a `\` then remove the trailing back slash.
+If the url ends with a `/` then remove the trailing forward slash.
 This url should be provided in web application that interacts with this Fabric Java SDK client application.

 ## 4. Build and deploy webapp